-…Kantar Worldpanel, another research company, points out, there’s a practical limit to smartphone size.
+…Kantar Worldpanel, another research company, points out, there’s a practical limit to mobile phone size.
 Kantar says phone buyers gravitate to devices in the 4.7 to five inch range.
 It doesn’t matter how thin and light devices are, anything bigger than five inches can’t realistically fit in a pocket.

-So there you have it, people have decided the ideal screen is more than 4.4 inches, less than five inches.
+So there you have it, people have decided the ideal phone screen size is more than 4.4 inches, less than five inches.